This condition may be the cause of your food allergies, low energy, joint pain, thyroid problems, autoimmune conditions and weight gain.

 #4 Coconut Products – all coconut products are especially good for your gut.
 The MCFA’s in coconut are easier to digest than other fats so better for leaky gut.
 Also, coconut kefir contains probiotics that support your digestive system.

 #5 Sprouted seeds – chia seeds, flaxseeds, and hemp seeds that have been sprouted are great sources of fiber that can help support the growth of beneficial bacteria.
+But if you have severe leaky gut, you may need to start out getting your fiber from steamed vegetables and fruit.

 Also, consuming foods that have anti-inflammatory Omega-3 fats are beneficial such as grass-fed beef, lamb, and wild caught fish like salmon.

-Top 5 Supplements for Healing your Gut
+Top 5 Supplements for Healing Leaky Gut

 There are many supplements that support your digestive health but I believe the most beneficial are: L-Glutamine, Probiotics, Digestive Enzymes, Aloe Vera Juice, and Licorice Root.